Eligibility for Social Housing Policy

 When a tenant of a property managed by a social housing provider (including an Aboriginal housing property) leaves, the provider will categorise their previous tenancy as:

 - Eligible for a statement of satisfactory tenancy, or

 - Satisfactory former social housing tenant , or

-- Less than satisfactory former social housing tenant or occupant, or
+- Less than satisfactory former social housing tenant, or

 - Unsatisfactory former social housing tenant, or